fBravoBravo/BizAwayTechChallenge/README.md

   - Sort by cheapest orders the trips accordingly
   - Sort by fastest orders the trips accordingly
   - If parameters are missing an error is returned from the server
-  - Correct parameters are passed but they are not allowed (e.g. IATA code not in the list specified in the Bizaway Tech Challenge readme)
+  - Correct parameters are passed but they are not allowed

 - Create trip: